dbcli/pgcli/docs/pages/full_screen_apps.rst

 abstraction.

-- The most low-level way of creating a layout is by combining :class:`~prompt_toolkit.layout.containers.Container` and :class:`~prompt_toolkit.layout.controls.UIControl` objects.
+- The most low-level way of creating a layout is by combining :class:`~prompt_toolkit.layout.Container` and :class:`~prompt_toolkit.layout.UIControl` objects.

-  Examples of :class:`~prompt_toolkit.layout.containers.Container` objects are :class:`~prompt_toolkit.layout.containers.VSplit` (vertical split), :class:`~prompt_toolkit.layout.containers.HSplit` (horizontal split) and :class:`~prompt_toolkit.layout.containers.FloatContainer`.
+  Examples of :class:`~prompt_toolkit.layout.Container` objects are :class:`~prompt_toolkit.layout.VSplit` (vertical split), :class:`~prompt_toolkit.layout.HSplit` (horizontal split) and :class:`~prompt_toolkit.layout.FloatContainer`.
 These containers arrange the layout and can split it in multiple regions.
 Each container can recursively contain multiple other containers.
 They can be combined in any way to define the "shape" of the layout.

-  The :class:`~prompt_toolkit.layout.containers.Window` object is a special kind of container that can contain a :class:`~prompt_toolkit.layout.controls.UIControl` object.
-The :class:`~prompt_toolkit.layout.controls.UIControl` object is responsible for the generation of the actual content.
-The :class:`~prompt_toolkit.layout.containers.Window` object acts as an adaptor between the :class:`~prompt_toolkit.layout.controls.UIControl` and other containers, but it's also responsible for the scrolling and line wrapping of the content.
+  The :class:`~prompt_toolkit.layout.Window` object is a special kind of container that can contain a :class:`~prompt_toolkit.layout.UIControl` object.
+The :class:`~prompt_toolkit.layout.UIControl` object is responsible for the generation of the actual content.
+The :class:`~prompt_toolkit.layout.Window` object acts as an adaptor between the :class:`~prompt_toolkit.layout.UIControl` and other containers, but it's also responsible for the scrolling and line wrapping of the content.

-  Examples of :class:`~prompt_toolkit.layout.controls.UIControl` objects are :class:`~prompt_toolkit.layout.controls.BufferControl` for showing the content of an editable/scrollable buffer, and :class:`~prompt_toolkit.layout.controls.FormattedTextControl` for displaying (:ref:`formatted <formatted_text>`) text.
+  Examples of :class:`~prompt_toolkit.layout.UIControl` objects are :class:`~prompt_toolkit.layout.BufferControl` for showing the content of an editable/scrollable buffer, and :class:`~prompt_toolkit.layout.FormattedTextControl` for displaying (:ref:`formatted <formatted_text>`) text.

-  Normally, it is never needed to create new :class:`~prompt_toolkit.layout.controls.UIControl` or :class:`~prompt_toolkit.layout.containers.Container` classes, but instead you would create the layout by composing instances of the existing built-ins.
+  Normally, it is never needed to create new :class:`~prompt_toolkit.layout.UIControl` or :class:`~prompt_toolkit.layout.Container` classes, but instead you would create the layout by composing instances of the existing built-ins.

 - A higher level abstraction of building a layout is by using "widgets".
 A widget is a reusable layout component that can contain multiple containers and controls.
 It should have a ``__pt__container__`` function, which is supposed to return the root container for this widget.
-Prompt_toolkit contains a couple of widgets like :class:`~prompt_toolkit.widgets.base.TextArea`, :class:`~prompt_toolkit.widgets.base.Button`, :class:`~prompt_toolkit.widgets.base.Frame`, :class:`~prompt_toolkit.widgets.base.VerticalLine` and so on.
+Prompt_toolkit contains a couple of widgets like :class:`~prompt_toolkit.widgets.TextArea`, :class:`~prompt_toolkit.widgets.Button`, :class:`~prompt_toolkit.widgets.Frame`, :class:`~prompt_toolkit.widgets.VerticalLine` and so on.

 - The highest level abstractions can be found in the ``shortcuts`` module.
   There we don't have to think about the layout, controls and containers at